 “I also observed a pilot bail out of his plane after having been attacked by enemy fighters about 15 miles south of Wels,” Edwards wrote. ” I was not able to identify either of the pilots or the planes, except that they were our planes in both instances.
 It is logical to assume that either 2nd Lt.
 Walter P. Manning was the pilot that spun in and Flight Officer William P. Armstrong was the pilot that bailed out or vice versa since two of our eight planes that engaged in the fight didn’t return.

 On the morning of April 3, 1945, Second Lt.
 Walter P. Manning of West Philadelphia sat in a jail cell at a Nazi air force base in Austria.
-There was a mob at the door, ropes at the ready.

 The doomed fighter pilot, battered and beaten, wore his wings on his collar.
 He was a proud Tuskegee Airman, a member of country’s first black combat aviation unit.
 Back in Philly, Manning had gained attention for his dedication to his dream of becoming a flier: He had failed his physical exam because of a hammer toe and could have avoided war.
 Instead, he used his defense-plant salary to pay for surgery – so he could fly.

 “That’s real patriotism,” read a headline in one of the local African American newspapers.

 Now, he had escaped death twice in the last two days.
 First, when he bailed out of his plane after a dogfight, where he’d taken out a German fighter.
 Then, when he was lynched on April 3, 1945.

 He had flown more than 50 missions, and six times was awarded the Air Medal for heroism.
 He had a fiancée, whose picture he kept close.
 He was not yet 25.